StefanoMartella/store-version-checker/README.md

 # Play Store & App Store Version Checker API

-A FastAPI-based microservice that fetches the latest version of an app from the Google Play Store and Apple App Store using package names (Android) and app IDs (iOS).
+A FastAPI-based microservice that fetches the latest version of an app from the Google Play Store and Apple App Store using package names.

 ## Features
 - Retrieve the latest app version from the **Google Play Store** using `google-play-scraper`